How do I...

 DCC Jansen was first promoted to Sergeant in 2003, to Staff-Sergeant in 2006, to Inspector in 2011, and to Deputy Chief in 2015.

 Inspector Paul Hyland joined the New Westminster Police Department in November of 1995.
-After graduating from the JIBC Police Academy in 1996, he worked in a variety of positions as a Constable, including Patrol, the Street Crime Unit, the Emergency Response Team and the Major Crime Unit.
+After graduating from the JIBC Police Academy in 1996, he worked in a variety of positions as a constable, including uniform patrol, the Street Crime Unit, the Emergency Response Team and the Major Crime Unit.

-Inspector Hyland currently holds a Bachelor’s Degree in Criminal Justice Studies from the University of Great Falls, as well as Executive Management Training in Leadership from the Queens University School of Business.
-During his career, Inspector Hyland has received several awards and commendations, including the BC Valour Award for his role in the apprehension of an armed suspect that resulted in an officer involved shooting in 2003.
+Inspector Hyland currently holds a Bachelor’s Degree in Criminal Justice from the University of Great Falls, as well as Executive Management Training in Leadership, Public Sector Management and Strategy from the Smith School of Business at Queens University.
+During his career, Inspector Hyland has received several awards and commendations, including the BC Valor Award for his role in the apprehension of an armed suspect after an officer involved shooting in 2003.

-Inspector Hyland’s wife Jennifer is also a police officer, currently working as the Ops Officer for the North Vancouver RCMP Detachment.
-Together they have two children which keeps him actively engaged in community sports as a coach for both minor hockey and lacrosse.
+Inspector Hyland’s wife Jennifer is also a serving police officer with the RCMP, holding the rank of Superintendent as the Officer in Charge of the Ridge Meadows Detachment.
+Together they have two children which keeps them actively engaged in community activities and sports including swimming, hockey and lacrosse.

 Inspector Todd Matsumoto began his career with the New Westminster Police in 1992.
 He was drawn to a career with the police in order to have a positive impact within the community and with the people who call New Westminster home.